Towards a ‘net-zero equivalent’ global food system

 Consideration was given to how COP27, COP28 and other relevant international meetings could provide important opportunities for furthering this goal, especially while trying to emphasize the importance of putting healthy diets at the centre of sustainable food systems transformation.
 Attention was also given to how food system transformation can deliver multiple wins for health and sustainability, particularly in LMICs.

 Next steps following the Windsor meeting:

 Participants were invited to discuss how the conclusions of the meeting should be taken forward – both in their own work and collectively.
 The group identified key opportunities for influence and invited suggestions for further policy analysis and technical work.
-This includes targeting key events such as the upcoming COP27, COP28, G7, G20 and UNGA meetings.
+This includes targeting key events such as the COP27, COP28, G7, G20 and UNGA meetings.